ambab-infotech/coupon-error-message/README.md

 ## Features

+- Admin can set Enable/ Disable flag.

-- Admin can add custom error messages of coupon validation when Coupon does not exist.
+- Admin can set error message when coupon does not exist.

+- Admin can set error message when coupon exist but is expired.

+- Admin can set error message when customer doesn't belong to assigned customer group.

-- - Admin can add custom error messages of coupon validation when Coupon does not exist.
+- Admin can set error message when coupon is not applicable on website.

--
-1. Message when Coupon does not exist
-2. Message when Coupon exist but is expired
-3. Customer doesn't belong to assigned customer group 4.Message when coupon is not applicable on website 5.Message when coupon was used more than it can be used "6Message when Coupon exist but do not apply to the rule conditions	"
+- Admin can set error message when coupon was used more than it can be used.

+- Admin can set error message when coupon exist but do not apply to the cart rule conditions.

 - 100% open source.